 I have not struck a perfect balance.
 My use of Twitter, for example, raises the issue of how one draws boundaries between work and non-work if you are fortunate enough to work in an occupation that includes some activities you love (like writing or political debate for me).
 So do speaking engagements, lectures and seminars that take place outside office hours.
 No relationship, or life, is perfect, and I continue to be conflicted about how to combine work, family time and politics with spending time with friends, for example.
 I have struggled with depression and a drive to perfectionism has contributed to this.
 Neither depression nor perfectionism have proved helpful in my writing or my career.

 Overwork is just never a good thing, regardless of your job or your family responsibilities.
-My research involves reading tons of autobiographies and what’s clear to many of the people I read is that life is about so much more to life than being a parent or a partner or a colleague: lounging around reading a novel, going to the cinema, sustaining friendships, becoming involved in politics, taking a holiday and cooking a meal for oneself are also valuable activities because they help us to relax, engage with others, and engage us with other parts of the world in which we live.
+My research involves reading tons of autobiographies and what’s clear to many of the people whose stories I read is that life is about so much more to life than being a parent or a partner or a colleague: lounging around reading a novel, going to the cinema, sustaining friendships, becoming involved in politics, taking a holiday and cooking a meal for oneself are also valuable activities because they help us to relax, engage with others, and engage us with other parts of the world in which we live.

 The chance conversations we have in a cafe, the thoughts sparked by a supposedly ‘light’ novel, the beauty of a city street at dawn whether in our home town or abroad, might fuel our own work in immensely helpful, intangible ways.
 Or they might not – they might just be wonderful experiences in their own right.
 And possibly they might help us, collectively, to work out what kind of world we’d like to live in and seek to create one that’s a bit healthier for all of us than the one we’re negotiating now.
 And in the meantime, if you don’t want to tweet or blog, or burn the midnight oil, don’t let that stop you researching and writing.